Last Updated on March 27, 2021 by Shaun Snapp

 The Impact of Refrigerated Transport and Refrigerated Food

-The largest impact of refrigerated transport has been the transformation of diet, with foods being shipped to locations where they had previously never been able to be carried.
+The largest impact of refrigerated transport has been the transformation of diet, with foods being shipped to locations where they had previously never been carried.
 This turned what was once seasonal and hard to find foods to become much more plentiful.
 It has also meant a widening of the distance between food production and food consumption.
-While the average number of miles foods now travel before purchased varies quite a bit, most produce is grown 1500 miles from where it is purchased.
+While the average number of miles foods now travel before purchase varies quite a bit, most produce is grown 1500 miles from where it is purchased.

 Refrigeration technology played an important role in the history of one of the largest trucking companies in the US.
 This video tells the story.